 - threshold amount for each asset is $150,000 (up from $30,000),

 - eligibility has been expanded to cover businesses with an aggregated turnover of less than $500 million (up from $50 million).

 Note, assets bought between 2 April 2019 until 11 March 2020 will qualify for an instant asset tax write-off of $30,000.

 Take advantage before 30 June 2020

-If your business falls within this threshold, we strongly recommend you talk to your accountant on how you can leverage the instant asset write-off scheme for this financial year ending 30 June 2020.
+If your business falls within this threshold, we strongly recommend you talk to your accountant on how you can leverage the instant asset write-off scheme before 31 December 2020 (previously 30 June 2020).
 Eligible assets can include PCs, Servers, Phone Systems or any other hardware you may require to keep your business running smoothly.